7 FAM 1240

 27 CFR 478.32: Prohibited Shipment, Transportation, Possession, or Receipt of Firearms and Ammunition by Certain Persons.

-7 FAM 1245 Secret Service - Warren Commission
+7 FAM 1245 LAW ENFORCEMENT Warren Commission SPECIAL REPORTING PROCEDURES

 b.
-Posts may also report specific credible threat information to the regional security officer (RSO) who will coordinate with the FBI legal attaché and other law enforcement authorities as appropriate.
+Consular officers at posts may also report specific credible threat information to the regional security officer (RSO) who will coordinate with the FBI legal attaché and other law enforcement authorities as appropriate.

 7 FAM 1246 through 1249 Unassigned